refraction-ray/iastu-hpc2-manual/users/basics/storage.md

 ## /BACKUP

 This dir is in another hdd of master node, which also has **2T** size in total.
 This dir is for important backups and normal users only have read permissions without write permission.
+For normal users, they shouldn't care about this dir.
+And if users have some need to backup locally, they can contact the administrator for the backup, and the backup file will go here.

+## /DATA2

+This directory is shared by nfs, and lives in an old machine with **9T** space in total (by hardware raid controller).
+Therefore, all IO in this dir would go through NFS no matter in master or computation nodes.
+So it is slow.
+Besides, the disk is aged and not under good maintenance, so the risk of data lost is high.
+Moreover, the account system is different in /DATA2, so all files would lose owner attributes, and the permission control is somewaht chaotic.

+Therefore, unless you have lots of unimportant data file to save, we strongly recommend you choose /DATA as the IO dir.
+However if the data file of your project is beyond the size of /DATA dir, /DATA2 would be the only choice.